open-telemetry/opentelemetry-go-contrib/internal/shared/logutil/DESIGN.md

 An identity already active exactly at the depth boundary is still reported as `"<cycle>"`, because recognizing that repetition requires no further descent.

-If separate branches of one formatted value encounter both conditions, the preflight continues scanning siblings after depth exhaustion and gives a proven cycle precedence.
-This keeps the marker deterministic even when map iteration order changes.
-It does not traverse beyond an exhausted edge, so a cycle hidden past that edge remains unproven and uses `"<depth-limit>"`.
+The preflight stops at the first cycle or exhausted edge.
+This prevents a depth-limited branch from causing unbounded work across the remaining branches of a compact shared graph.
+For maps that contain both conditions, the diagnostic marker can follow map iteration order; either result prevents the unsafe call to `fmt`.
+A cycle hidden past an exhausted edge remains unproven and uses `"<depth-limit>"`.

 ## Pointer chains